High Moments of Large Wigner Random Matrices and Asymptotic Properties of the Spectral Norm: Main results and scheme of the proof

-The bound (2.7) with $B(\tau)$ determined by the right-hand side of (2.8) has been used for the first time in the context of random matrix theory in \cite{SS2}; convergence (2.8) is rigorously proved in \cite{KM}.
-It is shown in \cite{KM} that the limit (2.8) exists and coincides with the exponential moment of the normalized Brownian excursion on $[0,1]$.
+The bound of the form (2.8) has been derived for the first time in \cite{SS2}; existence of the limit (2.9) is rigorously proved in \cite{KM}.
+It is shown in \cite{KM} that $B(\t)$ coincides with the corresponding exponential moment of the normalized Brownian excursion on $[0,1]$.

-The bound (2.7) is not universal in the sense that $C=36+C_0$, where the choice of $C_0$ depends on the value of $V_{2k}, k=6$ (see relation (4.30)).
-However, the nature of the leading contribution to the left-hand side of (2.7) is such that it does not contain the values $V_{2k}, 2\le k\le 6$.
-Then the universality of the limiting expression ${\cal L}$ (2.6) can be established (see end of Section 4 for the proof and more discussions). \vs